novasharper/ap-testsuite/README.md

   - Check error code.
     - `Use 403` => `403 Forbidden`
     - `Otherwise` => `404 Not Found`

+  TODO:
+  - [ ] Need to find private object to validate that this works

 ### Federating test cases
   - [ ] Delivers all activities posted in the outbox